deep0505sharma/Python-Implementation-Conways_Game_of_life/README.md

 2. quilibrium - If a live cell is surrounded by two or three living neighbors the cell stays alive and makes it to the next generation.
 3. Overpopulation - If a live cell is surrounded by more than three living neighbors the cell dies and does not make it to the next generation.
 4. Reproduction - If a dead cell is surrounded by three living neighbors the cell stays alive and makes it to the next generation.

+# Project Structure
+Every time you start a new Python project, you should take some time to think about how you’ll organize the project itself.
+You need to create your project layout, which is the directory structure of your project.

+For a Python project that implements Conway’s Game of Life, you may end up with many different layouts.
+So, it’s best to think of what you want to or need to do first.
+Here’s a summary:

+* Implement the Game of Life algorithm, including the life grid and the seeds or patterns
+* Provide a way to visualize the life grid and its evolution
+* Allow the user to set a pattern and run the game a given number of generations Following these ideas, you’ll create the following directory structure for your Game of Life project: